-Hines is a fully integrated real estate investment and management firm which, with its predecessor, has been investing in real estate assets and providing acquisition, development, financing, property management, leasing or disposition services for over 60 years.
-The predecessor to Hines was founded by Gerald D. Hines in 1957 and Hines is currently owned by Gerald D. Hines and his son Jeffrey C. Hines.
+Hines is a fully integrated real estate investment and management firm which has been investing in real estate assets and providing acquisition, development, financing, property management, leasing or disposition services for 64 years.
+Hines was founded by Gerald D. Hines in 1957 and Hines is currently owned by Jeffrey C. Hines.
 Hines' investment partners have primarily consisted of large domestic and foreign institutional investors and high net worth individuals.
 Hines has worked with notable architects such as Philip Johnson; Cesar Pelli; I. M. Pei; Skidmore, Owings and Merrill and Frank Gehry, in the history of its operations.
 Please see the "Hines History, Experience and Timeline" included as Appendix E for additional information about the history of Hines.

 Hines is headquartered in Houston and currently has regional offices located in New York, Chicago, Atlanta, Houston, San Francisco, Moscow, and London.
 Each regional office operates as an independent business unit headed by an executive vice president who manages the day-to-day business of such region and participates in its financial results.
 They are part of the Hines' Executive Committee, which directs the strategy and management of Hines.
-All 19 employees who are part of the Hines' Executive Committee have individual tenures ranging from 0 to 63 years, with an average tenure in the organization of 27 years as of December 31, 2019.
+All 15 employees who are part of the Hines' Executive Committee have individual tenures ranging from 1 to 43 years, with an average tenure in the organization of 24 years as of December 31, 2020.